phananh1010/gmu-hopper-python-installation/README.md

 conda activate /scratch/anguy59/env_hmd_attack
 ```

-Ensure that you are using your environment installed inside /scratch. invoke `ipython` interface, and execute these code:
+Ensure that you are using your environment installed inside `scratch`. invoke `ipython` interface, and execute these code:
 ```
 import sys
 sys.exec_prefix